Private equity? You mean alternative asset manager

 Coulter likened the evolution of the private equity industry to the mutual fund industry, where Fidelity Investments used to be known for its flagship Magellan fund (FMAGX.O) before it diversified into other investment products.

-"This is going to continue to grow and if anything accelerate. more and more specialized products as people begin to take more and more control of the choices in their own portfolio".
+"This is going to continue to grow and if anything accelerate. <There'll be> more and more specialized products as people begin to take more and more control of the choices in their own portfolio."

 Multi-platform offerings have allowed private equity firms to capture major mandates from investors seeking economies of scale, such as the Teacher Retirement System of Texas giving KKR & Co LP (KKR.N) and Apollo Global Management LLC (APO.N) $3 billion (1.9 billion pounds) each to invest on their behalf across their funds.